khoan1/bash-scripts/README.md

 This repository contains a collection of Bash scripts for common Linux system administration tasks.

-- **cron-status-checker.sh** - Checks for any errored or failed cron jobs in syslog
+- **cron-status-checker.sh** – Checks for errored or failed cron jobs in syslog.
-- **disk-usage-alert.sh** - Checks current disk usage and emails alert if usage passed threshold
+- **disk-usage-alert.sh** – Sends an alert if disk usage exceeds a defined threshold.
-- **fail2ban-monitor.sh** - Monitors the fail2ban.log and logs all bans recorded by fail2ban
+- **fail2ban-monitor.sh** – Logs all bans recorded by Fail2Ban.
-- **firewall-setup.sh** - Configures UFW or iptables with default rules for a typical server
+- **firewall-setup.sh** – Configures UFW or iptables with basic default rules.
-- **log-rotation-archive.sh** - Checks if log file exceeds max size and archives log if max size exceeded
+- **log-rotation-archive.sh** – Rotates and compresses log files if they exceed a max size.
-- **manage-users.sh** - Creates or deletes users from a specified .txt file
+- **manage-users.sh** – Creates or deletes users based on a provided `.txt` file.
-- **password-expiry-reminder.sh** - Checks if user password is under set threshold expiry date
+- **password-expiry-reminder.sh** – Notifies users if their password is nearing expiration.
-- **scheduled-backup.sh** - Backs up /etc and /home folders, then uploads backup to remote server
+- **scheduled-backup.sh** – Backs up `/etc` and `/home`, then uploads to a remote server.
-- **ssh-login-tracker.sh** - Uses Pluggable Authentication Modules (PAM) to track ssh login from any shell
+- **ssh-login-tracker.sh** – Uses PAM to log SSH login activity from any shell.
-- **system-audit-report.sh** - Generates a report on current users, open ports, sudoers, and installed packages
+- **system-audit-report.sh** – Reports active users, open ports, sudoers, and installed packages.
-- **system-info.sh** - Displays basic system info: uptime, CPU, RAM, disk, and IP address
+- **system-info.sh** – Displays system info including uptime, CPU, RAM, disk, and IP.
-- **system-update.sh** - Updates system packages and performs old package cleanup
+- **system-update.sh** – Updates all packages and removes unnecessary ones.